SAP-samples/integration-suite-b2b-exercises-advanced/Exercise 2/README.md

 7. Your Tenant is opensapeu01
 8. If you go for Insomnia
     1. Click on “Import” and
-    2. Import the provided collection “OpenSAP BTP4 - B2B Simulation - Insomnia Collection” from the discovery page
+    2. Import the provided collection [“Insomnia Collection”](assets/Insomnia_collection.json)

 ![image](assets/10.png)

 9. Once you successfully imported the collection
     1. You should see the collection of the prepared HTTP Get Requests
-    2. Click on button ( ) for managing environments
+    2. Click on button for managing environments
     3. In the window “Management Environments” select your tenant (openSAPEU01)
     4. Subsitute the user id Pnnnnnnnnn with your user id such as P12345678 (or e.g. User13) and click on close button.